almostengr/fpp-weather-monitor-plugin/user_guide/settings.md

 Enter the wind gust speed, that if exceeded, the show will be stopped by the monitor.
 The units for this field, are dependent upon the Temperature display setting under Status/Control > FPP Settings > UI tab.

+## Watches and Warnings

+Select the watches and warnings that, if active, the show will be stopped by the monitor.
+See the <a href="https://www.weather.gov/lwx/WarningsDefined" target='_blank'>NWS Website</a> for
+descriptions of each alert type.